Privacy Notice: Applicants

 For the administration of your application

-We use your information to verify your identity; check your eligibility to study here, including making visa and immigration checks; assess your application, including requesting any additional information necessary for that purpose; assess your suitability to study on a particular course e.g. if that course leads to a career in a regulated profession and has an integral work placement which could not be undertaken in certain circumstances, such as because you have a relevant criminal conviction; decide whether or not to offer you a place, whether conditional or unconditional; and communicate with you throughout the admissions process until your successful enrolment, including providing feedback on unsuccessful applications, where appropriate.
+We use your information to verify your identity; check your eligibility to study here, including making visa and immigration checks; assess your application, including requesting any additional information necessary for that purpose; assess your suitability to study on a particular course e.g. if that course leads to a career in a regulated profession and/or has an integral work placement which could not be undertaken in certain circumstances, such as because you have a relevant criminal conviction or need to pass an occupational health assessment; decide whether or not to offer you a place, whether conditional or unconditional; and communicate with you throughout the admissions process until your successful enrolment, including providing feedback on unsuccessful applications, where appropriate.

 Where you have been offered a place, we will ask you to declare whether or not you have certain types of criminal convictions (regardless of whether or not you are applying for a course which leads to a career in a regulated profession) and may make additional checks in the event you do declare a criminal conviction.
-We use this information to consider whether it is appropriate to admit you to the University, in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.
+We use this information to consider whether it is appropriate to admit you to the University, in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and adults at risk.
+If you apply for and accept an offer of a place on a course which leads to a career in a regulated profession, we will also undertake checks with the Disclosure and Barring Service to ensure you meet the suitability requirements of the course and to ensure that you can attend any mandatory placements which form an integral part of your course.

 Communicating with you

-We will use your information to communicate effectively with you throughout the admissions process until you successfully enrol, via email, post, telephone, text (SMS), social media or other methods, as appropriate.
-We will also use your information to send you messages about University events, activities, services and facilities, and to keep you updated about a variety of things which may be helpful if you are considering whether or not to accept an offer of a place here or have already accepted an offer.
-If you have accepted an offer, we may also keep you informed of important updates using newsletters, circulars or other methods.
+We will use your information to communicate with you throughout the admissions process until you successfully enrol, via email, post, telephone, text (SMS), social media or other methods, as appropriate.
+We will also use your information to send you messages about University events, activities, services and facilities, and to keep you updated about a variety of things which will be helpful if you are considering whether to accept an offer or have already accepted an offer.
+If you have accepted an offer, we will also keep you informed of important updates using newsletters, circulars or other methods.
 You can opt out of receiving communications which are considered to be marketing by contacting Course Enquiries: cenquiries@uclan.ac.uk.
-Only some of the communications we send are marketing.
+Only some of the communications we send are marketing so you cannot opt out of everything we send you.

 Research, reporting and statistics